-When parents give orders, children often dig in their heels.
+When parents ask a child to do something that they don't want it, it is natural for them to be met with resistance.
 One way to stop this happening is to let them know why something is important.
 Boundaries are about setting the bottom line or making agreements about what is acceptable and what is not.

 As children grow, most will test the limits - this is quite normal behaviour.
 When they become older you may need to change or amend these boundaries to reflect different or new behaviours and experiences.